Alternate Names: Ferric Oxide, Red Iron Oxide, RIO, Iron(III) oxide, Fe2O3, Hematite

 Iron oxide is a very fine powder.
 Unfortunately it can agglomerate badly and no amount of wet mixing seems to break down the lumps.
 However putting the glaze through a screen, in this case, 80 mesh, does reduce them in size.
 Ball milling would remove them completely.
 Other oxide colorants have this same issue (e.g. cobalt oxide).
 Stains disperse much better in slurries.

 The glaze on the right is a transparent, G2926B, on a dark burning cone 6 body (Plainsman M390).
 On the left is the same glaze, but with 4% red iron oxide added.
 The entrained micro bubbles are gone and the color is deep and much richer.
-It is not clear how this happens, but it is certainly beneficial.
+It is not clear how this happens, but it is some sort of "fining" and is certainly beneficial.

 These two mugs are the same dark burning stoneware (Plainsman M390).
 They have the same clear glaze, G2926B.
 They are fired to the same temperature in the same firing schedule.
 But the glaze on the left has 4% added iron oxide.
 On a light-burning body the iron changes the otherwise transparent glass to amber colored (with speckle).
 But on this dark burning clay it appears transparent.
 But amazingly, the bubble clouds are gone.
 We have not tested further to find the minimum amount of iron needed for this effect.